AaltoSciComp/scicomp-docs/triton/usage/general.rst

     $ sinteractive -t 2:0

-See also interactive usage section below for advanced examples and  `VNC Server for Graphical Interactive
+See also interactive usage section below for advanced examples and :doc:`../usage/vnc`.
-Use <LINK/VNC%20Server%20for%20Graphical%20Interactive%20Use>`__.

 Job examples
 ============